dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 #### Required relationships

 Setting the FK value to null is not allowed (and is usually not possible) for required relationships.
-Severing a required relationship means that the dependent/child entity must be either re-parented to a new principal/parent, or removed from the database when SaveChanges is called to avoid a referential constraint violation.
+Therefore, severing a required relationship means that the dependent/child entity must be either re-parented to a new principal/parent, or removed from the database when SaveChanges is called to avoid a referential constraint violation.
 This is known as "deleting orphans", and is the default behavior in EF Core for required relationships.

 For example, let's change the relationship between blog and posts to be required and then run the same code as in the previous example: